Read later

 Birds evolved from a group of meat-eating dinosaurs called theropods.
 That’s the same group that Tyrannosaurus rex belonged to, although birds evolved from small theropods, not huge ones like T. rex.

-The oldest bird fossils are about 150 million years old.
-These ancient birds looked quite a lot like small, feathered dinosaurs and they had much in common.
+The oldest bird-like fossils are more than 150 million years old.
+These ancient bird-like creatures looked quite a lot like small, feathered dinosaurs and they had much in common.
 Their mouths still contained sharp teeth.
 But over time, birds lost their teeth and evolved beaks.
 Can you imagine coming face-to-face with a toothy pigeon?

 The end of dinosaurs’ rule: the Cretaceous extinction